rshaojimmy/MADDoG/README.md

 * The source code files:

   1. "models": Contains the network architectures and the definitions of the loss functions.
-  2. "core": Contains the pratrianing, training and testing files.
+  2. "core": Contains the pratraining, training and testing files.
 Note that we generate score for each frame during the testing.
   3. "datasets": Contains datasets loading
   4. "misc": Contains initialization and some preprocessing functions